DOAJ/doaj/README.md

     sudo apt-get install libxml2-dev libxslt-dev  # install LXML dependencies on Linux.
 Windows users: grab a precompiled LXML from http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml (go for version 3.x) - make sure the virtual environment can see it! pip install -e .  # install all the app's dependencies python portality/app.py  # the output of this will tell you which port it's running on and whether it's in debug mode

+### Cron Jobs

+The following tasks need to run periodically:

+    portality/scripts/ingestarticles.py

+This will ingest all of the latest file uploads and remote URLs provided.
+It should be run approximately every hour.

+    portality/scripts/journalcsv.py

+This will generate the latest version of the csv to serve on request.
+It should be run approximately every 30 minutes.

 ## Data Models

 Notes on the data model